BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 Requirements
 ------------

-This mod should be able to be used mostly on its own, but it does require one specific category of UCP to be active:
+This mod should be able to be used mostly on its own, but has never been tested without also having UCP 4.1 fully enabled.
+It's highly recommended that you use the mod with UCP 4.1, to prevent potential problems.

+If you do decide to use this mod without UCP 4.1 active, make sure you at least copy/enable this one specific UCP category:

 * `Loot Pool & Drop Changes -> Skinpool Fixes (Don't uncheck this)`

 This is required to free up the custom loot pools that we use to equip enemies with.
-If for whatever reason you'd like to run this mod by itself without UCP, make sure to at least enable/copy that folder over.

 Usage/Installation
 ------------------